raspberrypi/documentation/hardware/display/README.md

 ```bash
 sudo nano /boot/cmdline.txt
 ```
-To rotate by 90, add the following to the cmdline, making sure everything is on the same line, do not add any carriage returns.
+To rotate by 90 degrees clockwise, add the following to the cmdline, making sure everything is on the same line, do not add any carriage returns.
 Possible rotation values are 0, 90, 180 and 270.
 ```
 video=DSI-1:800x480@60,rotate=90
 ```